If our resources have blessed you, please consider making a year-end, tax-deductible contribution.

 20131210 When was Jesus born2

 Although December 25th is the day that we celebrate the birth of our Lord, most Bible students understand that it is not likely the date on which Jesus was born.
-We should not be surprised that the Bible doesn’t record the actual date, because nowhere in the Bible are we told to remember Jesus’ birth.
-We are clearly told to remember His death, burial, and resurrection, but not His birth.
+We should not be surprised that the Bible doesn’t record the actual date because nowhere in the Bible are we told to remember Jesus’ birth.
+We are told to remember His death, burial, and resurrection, not His birth.
 However, celebrating Jesus’ birth is a good thing.
-It brings to remembrance the first sacrifice that Jesus made when He humbled himself and came to earth, when the Lord of Glory took on human flesh, when the King of kings entered into poverty.
+It brings to remembrance the first sacrifice that Jesus made when He humbled himself and came to earth, when the Lord of Glory took on human flesh, and when the King of kings entered into poverty.

 Whispers of the Time